 The request provided no funds for studies and "environmental infrastructure" projects in the following non-traditional mission areas: wastewater treatment, irrigation water supply, and municipal and industrial water supply treatment and distribution.
 By not seeking funding for these activities, the Bush Administration was again showing its interest in focusing available federal funding on navigation, flood control, storm damage reduction, and ecosystem restoration projects.
-The Administration's budget provided no funding for controversial projects (like construction of the Yazoo Backwater Pump project, the emergency outlet for Devils Lake, North Dakota, and the Delaware River dredging project) that have raised concerns because of their potential environmental damages, but have continued to receive congressional support.
+Both the House and Senate Appropriations Committees recommended funding for environmental infrastructure projects.

-Of the \$1.9 billion sought for the operation and maintenance (O&M) account, \$104 million is planned for protecting facilities from terrorist attack.
+Of the \$1.9 billion for the operation and maintenance (O&M) account requested by the President, \$104 million is planned for protecting facilities from terrorist attack.
 Of the \$104 million requested, \$91 million is for protecting the projects normally funded from the O&M account.
 The remaining \$13 million for this O&M account would be spent to protect administration buildings and facilities; projects from the Flood Control, Mississippi River, and Tributaries account; and the Washington Aqueduct drinking water plant that serves the District of Columbia.
+The House and Senate Appropriations Committees also recommended \$1.9 billion.

 The Administration's \$70 million request for the Flood Control and Coastal Emergencies account was significantly higher than the FY2003 appropriation of \$15 million and the FY2003 request for \$20.2 million.
 The actual expenditure for activities under this account in previous years has averaged \$70 million, with much of the funding being provided through supplemental appropriations.
 This account finances response and recovery activities for flood and storm events, preparedness for these events, and the Corps' support of the Federal Emergency Management Agency (FEMA) through the Federal Response Plan.
 Because this is an emergency management program, annual costs vary significantly based on actual events and/or changing missions.
 According to testimony by the Acting Assistant Secretary of the Army for Civil Works, the requested amount of \$70 million ensures sufficient funds to respond to flood and storm emergencies and reduces the likelihood of having to borrow from other accounts or needing to seek emergency supplemental appropriations for recovery efforts.
+The House and Senate Appropriations Committee recommend \$40 million for these emergency activities.